Connect to Analysis Services tabular data in Power BI Desktop

 If you choose to select items and get data, you import tabular model data directly into your Power BI Desktop file, so no gateway is necessary.

 Question: What's the difference between connecting live to a tabular model from the Power BI service versus connecting live from Power BI Desktop?

-Answer: When connecting live to a tabular model from your site in the Power BI service to an Analysis Services database on-premises in your organization, an on-premises data gateway is required to secure communications between them.
-When connecting live to a tabular model from Power BI Desktop, a gateway isn't required because the Power BI Desktop and the Analysis Services server you’re connecting to are both running on-premises in your organization.
+Answer: When you connect live to a tabular model from your site in the Power BI service to an Analysis Services database on-premises in your organization, an on-premises data gateway is required to secure communications between them.
+When you connect live to a tabular model from Power BI Desktop, a gateway isn't required because the Power BI Desktop and the Analysis Services server you’re connecting to are both running on-premises in your organization.
 However, if you publish your Power BI Desktop file to your Power BI site, a gateway is required.

 Question: If I created a live connection, can I connect to another data source in the same Power BI Desktop file?

 Answer: No. You can't explore live data and connect to another type of data source in the same file.
 If you’ve already imported data or connected to a different data source in a Power BI Desktop file, you need to create a new file to explore live.